 the border between Florida and Alabama.
 It's a place whose sole

 purpose is for adults to misbehave.
-The rafters of the main room are
+The rafters of the main room

 covered with womens bras.
 We saw a really good female singer

 and guitar player while we were there.
-They only serve beer in cans so
+They only serve beer in

 we didn't stay too long.

 We also took a ferry ride (Fort Morgan to Dauphin Island) around

 Mobile, Alabama and had some incredible boiled shrimp fresh out of

 pot in Slidell, Louisiana on the shore of Lake Pontchartrain.